Grades

 Can I control when students are notified about their grades in Canvas?

-Yes.
-Using grade posting policies (e.g. hide grades) in the Gradebook will prevent grade notifications from being sent to students.
-When grades are hidden, students cannot see their assignment grade, instructor comments, or grade change notifications.
-View the interactive Student Grade Visibility Flowchart for more information.
+Yes, using grade posting policies (e.g. hide grades) in the Gradebook will prevent grade notifications from being sent to students.
+When grades are hidden, students cannot see their assignment grade, instructor or TA comments, or grade change notifications.

 How do I upload an Excel (CSV) file into the Gradebook?